Google Drive Connector for Power BI

 • Consume real-time Google Drive data in Power BI

-• Consume realtime Google Drive API data in Power BI
+• Consume real-time Google Drive API data in Power BI

 • Google Drive ODBC Driver | ODBC Driver for Google Drive | ODBC Google Drive Driver | SSIS Google Drive Source | SSIS Google Drive Destination